LeRoy Collins

 Thomas LeRoy Collins (March 10, 1909 - March 12, 1991) was an American politician who served as the 33rd governor of Florida from 1955 to 1961.
 Collins began his governorship after winning a special election in 1954, and was elected to a four-year term in 1956.

 Prior to winning election as governor, Collins served several terms in the Florida House of Representatives and Senate.
 He was the first governor from the South to promote ending segregation.
-Counseling "progress under law," he took a moderate course in favor of incremental improvements during the 1950s and 60s and is remembered as a voice in favor of civil rights.
+Described as moderate or moderate to progressive, he counseled "progress under law," a moderate course in favor of incremental improvements during the 1950s and 1960s and is remembered as a voice in favor of civil rights.

 Early life

 Collins, "an example of the poor boy made good," was born and raised in Tallahassee, Florida, son of a "neighborhood grocer".
 He attended Leon High School.
 He went on to attend Eastman Business College in Poughkeepsie, New York, and then the Cumberland School of Law, at that time in Lebanon, Tennessee, where he earned a law degree.
 In 1932, he married Mary Call Darby, great-granddaughter of Richard K. Call, twice territorial governor of Florida.